scottgallant/xaprb-src/content/blog/2016/03/27/personality-assessment-values-profile.md

 that are familiar with the HVP assessment, it seems quite clear that the characteristics he's looking for appear in the assessment.

+*This American Life* featured the HVP in an [interesting 15-minute segment](http://www.thisamericanlife.org/radio-archives/episode/231/time-to-save-the-world?act=4).
+It focuses more on its use as a tool for discerning good/evil than on applications to the workplace.

 ### Sharing Results

 I always share and collaboratively edit the DISC and Motivations assessment